-DATE:
+DATE: -

 NAME:

-FACILITY:
+FACILITY: -

 DATE(S) OF ABSENCE:

-I hereby affirm on my ho attending work on the date nour that my personal illness or injury prever (s) shown above. nted me from
+attending work on the date(nour that my personal illness or injury prever (s) shown above. compensated for the time absent from work a

-I understand that I will be straight time wages only. compensated for the time absent from work a at 70% of my
+straight time wages only. compensated for the time absent from work a at 70% of filly

 SIGNATURE OF THE EMF PLOYEE:

 PAYMENT APPROVED: SIGNATURE OF SUPERVISOR

-DATE ADDDOVED:
+DATE APPROVED: